 Consider connecting with other parents on Facebook pages and forums dedicated to asthma.
 Not only will you feel supported throughout your journey, but you may also make new friends in your local area and be a source of support for someone else.

-If you have any more tips for parenting a wheezy child, head over to AireHealth and share them with us so that more parents and children with respiratory illness can live #AireHealthy
+If you have any more tips for parenting a wheezy child, we would love for you to share them with us so that more parents and children with respiratory illness can #LiveAireHealthy

 DISCLAIMER: Content on this site is not a substitute for professional medical or healthcare advice, diagnosis, treatment, dietary, or safety advice, and may not be used for such purposes.
 Always seek the advice of your physician or other qualified expert with any questions you may have regarding a medical question, condition, or safety concern.
 Reliance on the information presented on this site is at your own risk.
 This site contains the opinions and views of others and does not represent the opinions and views of AireHealth.
 Given the interactive nature of this site, we cannot endorse, guarantee, or be responsible for the accuracy or efficacy of any content generated by our users or bloggers.